Virginia Tech College of Liberal Arts and Human Sciences: Adult Day Services

-Adult Day Services is part of Virginia Tech's Department of Human Development in the College of Liberal Arts and Human Sciences.
+Adult Day Services is part of Virginia Tech's Department of Human Development and Family Science in the College of Liberal Arts and Human Sciences.
 The organization strives to provide a service to New River Valley older adults and their families, a teaching site for students at Virginia Tech and other institutions devoted to learning about community-based care for older adults, and a research site for faculty and students interested in designing, testing, and implementing projects involving issues on aging.
 Adult Day Services opened in November 1992 in Wallace Hall next to the Child Development Center for Learning and Research (then Child Laboratory Center).
 This location allows Adult Day Services, in conjunction with the Child Development Center for Learning and Research, to offer an intergenerational program, Neighbors Growing Together, which encourages interaction between children and older adults.

 Child Development Center for Learning and Research

-The Virginia Tech Child Development Center for Learning and Research, located in Wallace Hall on the Blacksburg campus, is a nationally accredited, full-time preschool for young children that provides educational experiences for those interested in studying child development and early childhood education.
+The Virginia Tech Child Development Center for Learning and Research, part of Virginia Tech's Department of Human Development and Family Science, located in Wallace Hall on the Blacksburg campus, is a nationally accredited, full-time preschool for young children that provides educational experiences for those interested in studying child development and early childhood education.
 Additionally, the center attempts to generate new knowledge about child development and early childhood education through the study, observation, and research of this topic.
 The philosophy of the center is grounded in social constructivist theory.